sieteunoseis/cuc-audio-tts/README.md

 ```
 Add the following line to the docker-compose.yml file for the backend service.
 ```
+user: "${UID:-1000}:${GID:-1000}"
 volumes:
   - ./data:/usr/src/app/data
   - ./db:/usr/src/app/db
 ```
-Note that the data directory will be used to store the audio files and the db directory will be used to store the sqlite database.
+Note: that the data directory will be used to store the audio files and the db directory will be used to store the sqlite database.

 ## Screenshots